Hayat Sherpao: Political career

-Co-founding the Pakistan People's Party with Zulfiqar Ali Bhutto in 1967, Sherpao took the responsibility to govern the Khyber Province at a difficult time when the country had lost East-Pakistan as a result of the 1971 war with rival India.
-As governor, he oversaw the re-constitution of provisional assembly, stabilising the law and order situation in tribal belt, and overseeing the success of covert operations in Afghanistan in 1975.
+Co-founding the Pakistan People's Party with Zulfiqar Ali Bhutto in 1967, Sherpao took the responsibility to govern the Sarhad Province at a difficult time when the country had lost East-Pakistan as a result of the 1971 war with rival India.
+As governor, he oversaw the re-constitution of the provisional assembly, stabilising the law and order situation in the so-called tribal belt, and overseeing the success of covert operations in Afghanistan in 1975.
 His governorship and Sherpao himself tackled and faced intense opposition led by Abdul Wali Khan, and was assassinated in a targeted bomb explosion on the campus of Peshawar University in 1975.

 Early life and education

-Hayat Sherpao was born in 1937 to Khan Bahadar Ghulam Haider Khan Sherpao who was an activist of the Pakistan Movement.
+Hayat Sherpao was born in 1937 to Khan Bahadar Ghulam Haider Khan Sherpao, who was an activist of the Pakistan Movement.
 A Muhammadzai by tribe, he was born in the influential Sherpao family of the North West Frontier Province.
 He was the fifth son of Khan Bahadar Ghulam Haider Khan Sherpao, a Pakhtun aristocrat who played a role in the Pakistan movement.
-Hayat Khan was also the older brother of veteran Pakistani politician Aftab Ahmad Khan Sherpao.
+Hayat Khan was also the elder brother of veteran Pakistani politician Aftab Ahmad Khan Sherpao.

 Hayat Khan's impressive family tree and cross-marriages in other influential families gave him an edge over others in influence and politics.
 Hayat Khan's family (known as the Khans of Sherpao) has for long been a prominent and influential family in the Khyber-Pakhtunkhwa.
 From his mother's side, Hayat descends from the line of the Khans of Prang.

 Hayat Sherpao graduated from Islamia College, Peshawar, where he also worked for student rights.
 He joined the front ranks in Fatima Jinnah's electoral campaign, when she challenged the General Ayub Khan's dictatorship.

 Lion of the Frontier

 Sherpao was a close ally of the former president and prime minister of Pakistan Zulfiqar Ali Bhutto and a co-founder of the Pakistan People's Party (PPP).
-On December 25, 1971 Sherpao became the 15th Governor of Khyber-Pakhtunkhwa shortly after Bhutto had become president of Pakistan.
+On 25 December 1971 Sherpao became the 15th Governor of Khyber-Pakhtunkhwa shortly after Bhutto had become president of Pakistan.
 At the age of 34, Sherpao was the youngest person to have held the office of a governor of a province in the history of Pakistan.
-He continued to hold this office till April 30, 1972.
+He continued to hold this office till 30 April 1972.
 Sherpao also remained a federal minister in Zulfikar Ali Bhutto's cabinet and a senior minister in the Khyber-Pakhtunkhwa cabinet.

 Hayat Khan Sherpao's rise in politics was swift.
 The surge in his popularity in Khyber-Pakhtunkhwa is said to have cast many jealous eyes upon him and earned him a number of enemies, quite often in the form of seasoned and already established politicians from other mainstream political parties.
 This popularity and political success, however, also led to him being dubbed the "Lion of the Frontier" or "Sher-i-Sarhad" by the Pakistan People's Party, and more specifically by Zulfiqar Ali Bhutto.